mutiaree/CapstoneProjectWebScraping/README.md

 # Web-Scrapping using Beautifulsoup

-This project was developed as one of the capstone projects of the Algorithm Academy Data Analytics Specialization.
-The expected deliverables from this project are to do a simple web scraping to get information.
-I'll also make use of a simple flask dashboard to display my scrap results and visualizations.
+Web scrapping is one of a method that we can use to colleting the data from internet.
+In this project, we will try to scrap Indonesian exchanged rate from www.exchange-rates.org.
+To do this we will only use a couple default library from python and BeautifulSoup.

 ## Dependencies